The-Last-Resort-FR/osprj-uni/readme.md

 raspi-config
 ```

-- Ensure user has permission to access /dev/serial0 and /dev/i2c-1 or run as sudo
+- Ensure user has permission to access /dev/serial0 or /dev/tty0 and /dev/i2c-1 or run as sudo

 ## Usage